-Tutorials will be provided as single or group interactions, and MoodleTM will be utilised where appropriate to conduct asynchronous discussion on assessment requirements.
+Tutorials will be provided as single or group interactions in a field specific context, and a virtual learning environment will be utilised where appropriate to conduct asynchronous discussion on assessment requirements.

 Reasonable adjustments will be made in relation to student's individual needs for assessment and will be considered on an individual level using the formal University procedures for assessment of needs, whilst maintaining professional body requirements.
 Students who are struggling academically will be encouraged to self-refer themselves to the University Academic Skills tutors, which has been of great benefit in supporting students in their studies.
 Depending on individual needs, various resources will be put in place and reasonable adjustments made.